Honda Accord Insurance Rates

 Can’t wait to get started?
 Enter your ZIP code into our free quote comparison tool above to find cheap Honda car insurance near you.

-Average insurance rates for a Honda Accord are $1,290 a year for full coverage.
-Comprehensive costs on average $256 a year, collision costs $478, and liability insurance costs $398.
-A liability-only policy costs as little as $460 a year, with high-risk insurance costing around $2,796.
-Teen drivers receive the highest rates at $4,886 a year or more.
+U.S. average insurance prices for a Honda Accord are $1,288 every 12 months including full coverage.
+Comprehensive costs approximately $248 a year, collision insurance costs $466, and liability costs around $416.
+Liability-only insurance costs as low as $474 a year, and high-risk driver insurance costs around $2,794.
+Teenage drivers pay the highest rates at up to $4,910 a year.

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and Accord trim levels.
+Prices include $500 comprehensive and collision deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Accord trim levels.

 Use the form below to get customized rates for your location.